 Child Abuse Prevention and Child Welfare: Collaborating for Creative Solutions (PDF - 995 KB)

-FRIENDS National Resource Center for Community-Based Child Abuse Prevention (2009)
+FRIENDS National Resource Center for Community-Based Child Abuse Prevention (2019)

 Creating and Maintaining Coalitions and Partnerships

-A framework and supports for creating coalitions or collaborative partnerships.
+Offers a framework and supports for creating coalitions or collaborative partnerships.

 Rebuilding Communities Initiative

 Provides information about an initiative that seeks to establish effective neighborhood collaborations and demonstrate that troubled, low-income communities can become safe, supportive environments where children and families can thrive.